Abernachy/killpatrickcraiglistBackEnd/README.md

 Sup ya'll its ya boy, the README file.

-this is the Back End for the Killpatrickcraiglist application we (Elgin , Richard, Steven, Michael).
+This is the Back End for the Killpatrickcraiglist application we (Elgin , Richard, Steven, Michael) developed.
 To get this sucker going, the instructions and requirements are below:

 ## Requirements:
 1. You need the latest PostGres docker image, so if you have docker installed, just simply pull it ($ docker pull postgres), if you dont have docker, go get and install it.

 ## Instructions:
 ### NPM:
-1. Install your npm packages (This will install express/pg/knex/not viruses so dont worry about anything else):
+1. Install your npm packages (This will install express/pg/knex/cors/not viruses so dont worry about anything else):
           $ npm install
 ### Docker Set up:
 1. Start your docker postgres container.
 We are using the command from the Galvanize school: